vegaprotocol/documentation/docs/concepts/trading-on-vega/discounts-rewards.md

 :::tip Try it out
 [See the available rewards ↗](https://vega.xyz/rewards)
 :::

+A reward can be set to be available to individuals, or only to those who are in a team.

 Rewards are independent from [fees](./fees.md), which are paid to validators, liquidity providers, and price makers on each trade.